templatus/templatus-vue/README.md

 https://observatory.mozilla.org/analyze/templatus.ledermann.dev

 Why is there a failing test?
 It's about missing [Subresource Integrity](https://infosec.mozilla.org/guidelines/web_security#subresource-integrity), which is currently not supported by Webpacker.
-There is a [stale issue](https://github.com/rails/webpacker/issues/323) about it, I don't expect a fix in the near future.
+There is a [stale issue](https://github.com/rails/webpacker/issues/323) about it, I don't expect a fix shortly.

 ### WebPageTest